 I’m kicking off the list with one of my favourite easy walks in the Peak District.
 This one is perfect if you want to experience one of the Peak District’s best viewpoints but without a gruelling hike.

 This circular walk of Stanage Edge doesn’t take you to that particular viewpoint; however, the views are equally impressive.
 It involves a short climb onto the ridge, but it’s relatively flat from that point onwards.
-If you have the time/energy, you could also visit Robin Hood’s Cave.

 2. Dovestone Reservoir Circular Walk